PetarSimonovic/log-line/README.md

 <h3>Excuse Mode</h3>

-Use Excuse Mode to generate explanations that can be used to justify aberrant behaviour or justify character flaws.
+Use Excuse Mode to generate explanations that can be used to justify aberrant behaviour or  character flaws.
 Comes with pre-built excuse scenarios.

 - Designed and developed by Petar Simonovic in JavaScript